gosixtyfive/learn_verilog/step_1/README.md

 gtkwave lcd_ctrl_tb.vcd
 ```

 The `lcd_ctrl_tb.gtkw` file contains a saved waveform setup.
-Read the save file after first opening gtkwave to get the saved waveform list.
+Read the save file after first opening gtkwave to get the saved waveform list and save time resetting the signals after every reload.
 If the signals in gtkwave are changed and you want to save those changes so they are re-loaded when waveforms are re-loaded, Re-save via the file menu in gtkwave.
 You might want to do this so you can view the signals internal to the module under test.

 # Current behavior